Berlin, Paris and London

 In Berlin, our hotel is right in the center of the city, close by the German Parliament, Brandenburg Gate and the Jewish Memorial.
 Our hotel has a lot of experience with groups and stand ready to work with us to make our stay memorable.

-In London, we will be staying in a two star hotel near Kings Cross Station, the station made famous by Harry Potter’s very own Platform 9 and 3/4.
+In London, we will be staying near Kings Cross Station, the station made famous by Harry Potter’s very own Platform 9 and 3/4.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.

 Yes, in fact over 75% of students who travel with us choose to come independently.
 This encourages teens to step further outside their comfort zone and make new friends.
 We believe that one of the most rewarding and exciting elements of travel is the new friendships that are formed along the way.
 If you travel by yourself, you are bound to make new friends from all over the country and even the world.
 The best part is, you can travel again with your new BFFs on another TFT trip the next summer!